C77heck/shop-frontend/README.md

-#this app is a PWA ecommerce website front end built with react
+#this app is a PWA ecommerce website(frontend) built with react

 it communicates with a restful api built with nodejs, express and mongodb